sguha-work/fc-java-wrapper/README.md

 ### Installation
- * Include FusionCharts.JAVA file in your project.
+ * Include FusionCharts.java file in your project.
  * Start using methods and classes available under **"FusionCharts.Charts"** namespace to generate Charts in your project.

 ### Usage